Your Cart Is Empty

 You fill up the bulb with warm or cold water.
-Do not use hot water or you will burn your insides.
+Do not use hot water, or you will burn your insides.

-No fancy oils or anything like that.
+Also, do not use anything besides water, no fancy oils or anything like that.

-What you do is you squirt the water into your anus, hold it for a few seconds and then expel it out over the toilet.
+Now, squirt the water into your anus, hold it for a few seconds and then expel it out over the toilet.

 It takes a few times douching to get used to the sensation.

-You also likely want to douche at least 30 minutes before your sexual encounter.
+It’s good practice to douche at least 30 minutes before your sexual encounter.